4005cmd19/service-provider/README.md

 `git clone -b dev --single-branch https://github.com/4005cmd19/service-provider.git`

+The cloned `event.json` file from GitHub will not have the HiveMQ username and password (for security reasons).
+These can be found on our Discord server.

+When changes are finalised and working, commit and push to `dev` and create a pull request into `main`.

 Make sure to remove any sensitive information from `event.json` before committing changes.

-When changes are finalised and working, create a pull request into `main`.

-Make sure that the event object contains all the parameters that the function needs.

-After the pull request is submitted I will update AWS Lambda and EventBridge with the new code.
+After the pull request is submitted update AWS Lambda with the new code.
+Only the code needs to be updated, `event.json` doesn't.

 ## Test changes
 Test new `handler` function behaviour in `index_test.mjs`